Strikes Continue in Effort to Defeat ISIS in Syria, Iraq

 -- On Sept.
 2, five strikes engaged three ISIS tactical units and suppressed two fighting positions.

 Strikes in Iraq

-In Iraq, coalition military forces conducted seven strikes consisting of 15 engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of eight engagements against ISIS targets.

--- Near Qaim, a strike destroyed an ISIS headquarters.
+-- Near Baghdad, a strike engaged an ISIS tactical unit.

--- Near Qaim, a strike destroyed an ISIS tactical vehicle and a tactical vehicle storage facility.
+-- Near Qaim, two strikes destroyed an ISIS headquarters, a crane and a front-end loader.

 Part of Operation Inherent Resolve

 These strikes were conducted as part of Operation Inherent Resolve, the operation to destroy ISIS in Iraq and Syria.
 The destruction of ISIS targets in Iraq and Syria also further limits the group's ability to project terror and conduct external operations throughout the region and the rest of the world, task force officials said.